krissen/output-panel.nvim/README.md

 | Visual status | Border colours + notifications | Messages only |
 | Buffer type | Scratch, hidden by default | Normal buffer |

-Use whichever suits your workflow—the panel simply adds a Snacks-friendly skin on top of VimTeX's reliable compilation backend while now powering any other command you want to monitor.
+Use whichever suits your workflow—the panel simply adds a custom floating skin on top of VimTeX's reliable compilation backend while now powering any other command you want to monitor.